nice-digital/engineering/development-reviews/guidance-for-managers.md

 * Read the [Managers guidance document](http://space.nice.org.uk/sorce/beacon/dmdr/92181/view/Manager's%20Guidance.docx) from the NICE intranet
 * You should have an invitation for a development review meeting with your line support
-* **Feedback** - Your line support should have sent you an email asking for 360 feedback against their core competencies.
+* **Feedback** - Your line support should have sent you an email asking for 360 feedbacks.
 Provide specific feedback where you can.
-  * Highlight strengths and areas for development based on core skills
-  * Add any other positive or constructive feedback you may have for them that you feel is relevant but not captured by the core competencies
 * Send this back to them in advance of the review meeting
 * We encourage open, direct feedback but if you've been sent any confidential feedback about your line support, gather this for the meeting